Privacy Policy

 -

-Employee records: 7 years
+Employee and caregiver records: 7 years

 -

-Incident reports: 10 years
+Incident and safety reports: 10 years

 -